wanruofenfang123/Bayesian-Hierarchical-Spatial-Extremes/README.md

 The GMLEs can be obtained by using adapted functions in R (e.g., the "fpot" function in the "evd" package) with the Martins and Stedinger prior added to the log likelihood function.

-"exc.dat" is a data matrix combining the threshold exceedances for each of the grid cells.
+"exc.dat" is a data matrix combining the threshold exceedances for each of the grid cells in two columns:
 * cell: label for the grid cell
 * ws: wind speed values exceeding the chosen threshold